Lithuanian–Soviet War: Lithuanian government

-Augustinas Voldemaras, the first Prime Minister of Lithuania, did not believe that forming the military was a priority and advocated Lithuanian neutrality.
+Augustinas Voldemaras, the first Prime Minister of Lithuania, did not believe that forming the military was a priority and advocated for Lithuanian neutrality.
 He trusted that German mercenaries would protect Lithuania until the upcoming Paris Peace Conference could establish peace.
 Residents organized local self-defense units to defend themselves from the retreating Germans.
-The first laws regarding the army were not issued until November 23.
-Some Lithuanians, who had served in the Russian army during the World War, returned to Lithuania and started organizing battalions in Kaunas, Gardinas, Alytus.
+The first laws regarding the army were not issued until 23 November 1918.
+Some Lithuanians, who had served in the Russian army during the World War, returned to Lithuania and started organizing battalions in Kaunas, Gardinas, and Alytus.
 They lacked guns, ammunition, and officers.

 At the end of December, with the Bolsheviks already in the country, Lithuania was left leaderless.
-Augustinas Voldemaras, Antanas Smetona, Chairman of the Council of Lithuania, and Martynas Yčas, minister of finance, departed for Germany to ask for financial assistance.
+Augustinas Voldemaras, Chairman of the Council of Lithuania Antanas Smetona, and Martynas Yčas, minister of finance, departed for Germany to ask for financial assistance.
 General Kiprijonas Kundratavičius, vice minister of defense, suggested a retreat to Gardinas and refused to command the Lithuanian defense.
 The first cabinet of ministers resigned on December 26, 1918.
 Mykolas Sleževičius stepped in and organized a new government.
 On December 29, he issued the first mass appeal in four languages calling for volunteers for the Lithuanian Army.
 Sleževičius' government adopted a new policy on land reform, which could be summarized in a slogan "land for those who cultivate it."
 It meant the land would be taken from large landowners and redistributed first to the volunteers for free and then to small peasants for a fee.
 Mobilization of officers was announced only on January 25; about 400 people responded.